CrazyTim/fm-odbc-debugger/README.md

 # FileMaker ODBC Debugger

-Write and test SQL queries for a FileMaker database.
+A tool to help you write and test SQL queries for a FileMaker database while handling some of the limitations and quirks of the driver.
+It warns you about things to avoid, and supports syntax highlighting for all of FileMakers' reserved keywords (see [full feature list below](#features)).

 ## Motivation

 FileMaker's ODBC driver has its own flavour of SQL syntax, as well as some lesser-known quirks.
-This tool helps you write and test SQL queries to a FileMaker database while handling some of these quirks.
-It also warns you about things to avoid, and supports syntax highlighting for all of FileMakers' reserved keywords (see [full feature list below](#features)).

-In addition, FileMaker ODBC performance can be very slow, which can often be solved by optimising the query.
-So to help with performance testing it shows the total execution time split into 3 different times; 'connect', 'execute', and 'stream'.
+In addition, FileMaker ODBC performance can be very slow .
+To help with performance testing it shows the total execution time split into 3 different times; 'connect', 'execute', and 'stream'.
 This can sometimes give insight into where the bottleneck is (calculation fields are usually the culprit).

-To dig deeper with optimising FileMaker queries, refer to this [article about the `ExecuteSQL` function](https://www.soliantconsulting.com/blog/executesql-filemaker-performance/).
+To dig deeper with optimising FileMaker queries, refer to [this Stack Overflow thread](https://stackoverflow.com/a/13677727/737393), and [this article about the `ExecuteSQL` function](https://www.soliantconsulting.com/blog/executesql-filemaker-performance/).

 ## Installing